rfishermonteith/rfishermonteith.github.io/_posts/2024-01-13-ab-tests-with-bootstrapping.md

 So, we're 90% confident that the true uplift value lies between 21% and 98%.

+Interestingly, the true value of the uplift (10%) is outside of the 90% confidence bounds.
+This is because:
+1. The sample size (1000) is reasonably small.
+1. We were "unlucky" with the specific samples we generated.

+You can try changing the seed or increasing the sample size to see what effect this has on the conclusions.

+That the true value is outside our confidence bounds should instill a whole lot of caution in how we approach these tests (and stats in general) - we're just trying to do the best we can, without knowing the truth of the situation.
+It's worth adding that the traditional approach has led us to the same conclusions - it's just the case that we've been unlucky with the sample that was drawn.
+You can look into statistical power, if you're interested in understanding how to design A/B tests to maximally avoid these kinds of situations.

-I'd usually plot this visually, as a really helpful plot to show to stakeholders, because we can use it to reason about the impact of rolling out this A/B test.
+I'd usually plot these confidence bounds visually, as a really helpful plot to show to stakeholders, because we can use it to reason about the likely impact of rolling out this A/B test.

 {% include figure.html path='/blog/ab-tests-with-bootstrapping-ci.png' %}